Menu

 14:00 - 15:30

-Chairs: Maya Kaelberer, PhD & Alexander Mascarenhas, student
+Chairs: Mary C. McKenna, PhD & Alexander Mascarenhas, student

 • Metabolic interactions between astroglial CB1R receptors, the lactate receptor HCA1R and serine: Who’s in control? - Ignacio Fernandez-Moncada, PhD, INSERM